benbp/markdown-presentation/PITCHME.md

   - uses markdown
   - fanatically uses markdown

 More like a lightning talk.
-If you already know markdown, stick with me for the rant
+If you already know markdown, stick with me for the philosophy

 I hope you'll get out of this:
   - some ideas for how make your life slightly easier